Contributing a Template

 df = sources["my_file"]

-depictio run --template <id> --data-root <path> --skip-dashboard-import - Use the Depictio UI to build the dashboard interactively
+depictio-cli run --template <id> --data-root <path> --skip-dashboard-import - Build the dashboard in the Depictio UI.

-- Export it: Dashboard settings → Export YAML
+- Dashboard settings → Export YAML, and save it as

 -

-template_idfollows the<org>/<pipeline>/<version>convention - All recipe files have a module docstring and typed
+template_idfollows<org>/<pipeline>/<version>. - Every recipe has a docstring and a typed

 | Badge | Criteria |